 The least time, in seconds, that the execution of the step will take.
 The value of this field can be either 0, “as recorded” or another manually set number.

-The step execution will end immediately after the step’s end event if minimum time is = 0.
+If the minimum time is set to 0, the step execution will end immediately after the step's end event.

 A minimum time value greater than 0 forces TruClient to wait the additional time (if not elapsed already) from the step's end event before moving on to the next step.